sameervk/ML_Notes/README.md

 	4. Unsupervised Learning
 	5. Forecasting/Sequence modeling

-* Anomaly detection has a brief overview of the relevant algorithms only.
+* Anomaly detection is a work in progress; has a very brief introduction with an arXiv link to one of the popular papers on the topic.

 * All documents will be continuously updated.